-As pupils move through the school, we aim to:
+As pupils move through the school, they will:

 - Listen to and evaluate a range of music across historical periods, genres and styles

-- create and compose both individually and in collaboration
+- Create and compose, both individually and in collaboration with increasing control

 Pupils will be taught:

-- improvise and compose music for a range of purposes using a range of notation to record their ideas
+- To improvise and compose music for a range of purposes using a range of notation to record their ideas

-- appreciate a wide range of live and recorded music drawn for great composers and musicians such as Beethoven, Holst, Britten and Vivaldi through whole school Composer of the Month and Composer of the Year in KS2
+- To appreciate a wide range of live and recorded music drawn from great composers and musicians such as Beethoven, Holst, Britten and Vivaldi through whole school Composer of the Month and Composer of the Year in KS2

-- to appreciate and understand a wide range music drawn from different traditions such as African drumming, pentatonic scales (music from China)
+- To appreciate and understand the history of music drawn from different traditions such as African drumming and pentatonic scales (music from China)

-We endeavour to expose our pupils to a range of musical experiences through additional music opportunities such as choir, band and music tuition: music ensembles; singing at public events such as the Brighouse Big Sing and musical collaborations with our partnership High School (Rastrick).
+We endeavour to expose our pupils to a range of musical experiences through additional musical opportunities such as choir and band: music ensembles; singing at public events such as the Brighouse Big Sing and musical collaborations with our partnership High School (Rastrick).

-Pupils are also able to partake in private music lessons provided by the peripatetic music Hub from the Local Authority for which there is a charge to parents.
+Pupils also have the opportunity to partake in private music lessons provided by the peripatetic Music Hub from the Local Authority for which there is a charge to parents.